dotnet/sdk/documentation/general/ExecutingCustomerCode.md

 For Microsoft employees, [DevTestLab](https://ms.portal.azure.com/#browse/Microsoft.Compute%2FVirtualMachines) can help you create VMs.

+#### Docker

+As a corollary to using VMs to hide your machine from others, containers (notably Docker containers) are intended to create a small, self-contained environment in which to operate.
+They're cheaper to create than full VMs, though with more stringent resource limitations and some missing or altered functionality, they may not work for some scenarios.
+Even so, if they work, they can be a safe and cheaper option than creating a VM.
+Make sure to follow general best practices such as running in rootless mode if possible and avoiding signing in using your credentials.

 ### Read Code

 If none of the above methods work, it may be viable to read all customer code carefully to ensure that no part of it is risky or malicious.
+Many IDEs such as Visual Studio automatically run design-time builds when code is open.
+As a result, even just opening a malicious code base in Visual Studio can lead to exploits.
+Prefer an IDE that does not run design-time builds.
+Some examples include:
+1. Visual Studio Code (if no addons are installed)
+2. Notepad
+3. Emacs/Vim

 Some examples of specific patterns to watch out for that can cause issues include:
 1. PackageReferences.
 These download code from the internet and permit its execution locally.
 If you are unfamiliar with any package in a PackageReference, this is insecure.